-The Pollution Control Team is responsible for controlling the emissions to atmosphere of most of the industrial and commercial processes within the Borough.
+The Pollution Control Team is responsible for controlling the emissions to atmosphere from a range of industrial and commercial processes within the Borough.

 To place a skip on the highway, without first applying for and being granted a licence, is an offence under The Highways Act 1980 and may result in prosecution.

 When carrying out any building work/maintenance or removal of any part of a property which is adjacent to the public highway (road, pavement or rear access road), the safety of all users of the highway is paramount.

 Skip companies wishing to apply for a permit to deposit a skip on the highway must apply for a permit: